educationstrategycenteraddis/2020-11-02_Ethiopia/index.md

 #{% endcomment %}
 #<p id="accessibility">
  # <strong>Accessibility:</strong> We are committed to making this workshop
- # accessible to everybody.
+ # accessible as far as possible.
- # The workshop organizers have checked that:
+ # Please make sure that you have the following:
 #</p>
 #<ul>
-#  <li>The room is wheelchair / scooter accessible.</li>
- # <li>Accessible restrooms are available.</li>
+#  <li>Laptop with Admin privelages.</li>
+ # <li>Internet access for the whole three days.</li>
 #</ul>
 #<p>
 #  Materials will be provided in advance of the workshop and
- # large-print handouts are available if needed by notifying the
+ # you will be able to ask the organisers for extra materials if needed
- # organizers in advance.
+ # in advance.
 If we can help making learning easier for
- # you (e.g. sign-language interpreters, lactation facilities) please
- # get in touch (using contact details below) and we will
- # attempt to provide them.
+ # you.
 #</p>

 {% comment %}